niklasbogensperger/openconnect-menu-bar/vpnc-script/README.md

 ## Purpose

-My installation of OpenConnect has had problems setting the DNS servers after establishing the VPN connection, outputting the error "... is not a recognized network service".
+My installation of OpenConnect has had problems setting the DNS servers after establishing the VPN connection, outputting the error "... is not a recognized network service".<br />
 This is not an unknown problem as can be seen in [this open GitLab issue](https://gitlab.com/openconnect/vpnc-scripts/-/issues/45).